Absentee and Advance Voting Frequently Asked Questions

 Georgia law requires that the voter make a mark if unable to sign.
-If the disabled voter has not acknowledged the oath with their mark or signature, the ballot is rejected.
-In addition, this security feature ensures that the voter has either read or had the oath read to them by the person assisting.
 Disabled or elderly voters may be asked to update their registration record to ensure the latest signature or mark is on file.

-Yes, by law, if the ballot has not been received by the voter in a reasonable amount of time, the voter must complete a form (see below) stating that the original ballot was not received.
-Once the Voter Registrations and Elections Office has received the form, a second ballot will be mailed if requested.
+Yes, by law, if the ballot has not been received by the voter in a reasonable amount of time, the voter must complete an Affidavit of Lost Ballot form (see below) stating that the original ballot was not received.
+Once the Voter Registrations and Elections Office has received the form, a second ballot will be mailed, but only if requested.